Last updated: February 20, 2021

 A monitor set for synchronization must have an organized rhythm to “synch” to.
 It uses the R wave to time the delivery of the shock.
 The monitor must be turned OFF the synchronization mode immediately and turned to defibrillation or it WILL NOT DISCHARGE at all.
 The defibrillation dose is general double that of synchronized cardioversion.
 Check your manufacturer’s guidelines, but most are between 150 joules and 200 joules for the first defibrillation.
 Hope this helps to clear up any questions.

 No this is not the case.
 The absence of Aspirin in the treatment section for STEMI and unstable angina is an oversight.
-It has been corrected in the new course (2015 Guidelines) that is scheduled to launch shortly.
+It has been corrected in the new course (2016 Guidelines).
 Aspirin remains an important adjunct therapy to any reperfusion strategy used in infarction as well as the treatment of unstable angina for infarction prevention.

 Emergent CABG is extremely rare.
 Most often if an acute event is occurring the patient will be treated with PCI to open the culprit vessel and other vessels will be addressed with CABG at a later date electively.
 No medication precludes PCI, so it is not an issue.